wolfinabox/Worlds_Adrift_Island_Finder/README.md

 To compile this for Windows, clone the repository, create a virtualenv (recommended) of Python 3.6.7 or compatible, and have Pip install from the requirements.txt.
 You can make your own executable using the pyinstaleller command shown in .vscode/tasks.json (the correct pyinstaller version is included in the requirements.txt)

-For other platforms, pyinstaller *may* work but I've not tested it.
-You should still be able to execute this script with the Python interprerter, however.